mom-ocean/MOM6/docs/README.md

 as defined by the doxygen user and reference [manuals](https://www.doxygen.nl/manual/index.html).
 Further guidance is provided on the [MOM6 developer's wiki](https://github.com/NOAA-GFDL/MOM6/wiki/Doxygen).
+[Troubleshooting](details/Details.md) guides are provided with most commonly reported problems with MOM6 documentation.

+NOTE: Not all doxygen commands are supported through the sphinx documentation processor.
+Support can be added by adding an [issue](https://github.com/NOAA-GFDL/MOM6/issues) to the github repository.

 For the API documentation, the tree will look like this:
 ```